 III.
 To develop a clinical and biologic database on which future studies can be based.

-RADIATION THERAPY: *Before (but after induction therapy) or after consolidation therapy and stem cell rescue, patients undergo 3-dimensional conformal radiotherapy (3D-CRT) to the brain (and the spine if needed) 5 days a week for 5-6 weeks.
+RADIATION THERAPY: Patients undergo 3-dimensional conformal radiotherapy (3D-CRT) to the brain (and the spine if needed) 5 days a week for 5-6 weeks.

 NOTE: *The administration of etoposide, cyclophosphamide, and cisplatin are dependant on the prior clearance of methotrexate to a level of < 0.1 micromoles.